CIS565-Fall-2016/Project5-WebGL-Deferred-Shading-with-glTF/README.md

 ![](img/chart3.JPG)

-For G-buffer optimization, since the normal, geometric normal and position buffers all have one free sloe, the three components was squeezed into the free slots and saves one buffer.
+For G-buffer optimization, since the normal, geometric normal and position buffers all have one free slot, the three components was squeezed into the free slots and saves one buffer.
 Even though we only reduced the number of G-buffer from 4 to 3, we are still able to see the signifant improvments.
 (Here I am using FPS as measurements because the ms measure appears to be inacurrate.) improvement by reducing G-buffer size by one also suggests we look at memory optimization, if time permits, will try Tiling for better improvments.